Overview

 Testing & Limitations

 We conducted moderated usability testing with a high-fidelity prototype on a real mobile device.
-Participants completed the flow independently while we observed their actions and reactions.
-We tested with 15 people of different ages, nationalities, languages, and levels of digital literacy.
+Participants completed the flow independently (during one week) while we observed their actions and reactions.
+We tested with 25 people of different ages, nationalities, languages, and levels of digital literacy.
 Because the concept relied on familiar gestures, users immediately understood how to scan a sign, view it on the map, and manage the information.
 They valued the sense of control, the reduction of lost details, and the time saved before contacting an owner.

 Even though the concept tested well, we identified limitations.
 Map&Go is most useful during the active search period, and its effectiveness depends on the visibility and condition of physical signs.
 It also cannot address structural issues such as affordability or housing supply, its impact is limited to improving the user experience within those constraints.